askonomm/blocko/README.md

 #### API

-- `content`: a vector containing the data
+- `content`: a vector containing the initial data
-- `on-change`: a callback function called when content changes
+- `on-change`: a callback function called when content changes with the updated data

 ## Data structure